 TEXAS COST OF GOODS SOLD AUDIT FOR PRODUCTS MANUFACTURER RESULTS IN $5.2 MILLION IN SAVINGS

-Our client is a Fortune 100 global healthcare products giant with a major presence in over 20 US states and
+Our client is a Fortune 100 global healthcare products giant with a major presence in over 20 US states and Canada.

 Texas Franchise Tax (Margin) has been in a continuous evolution since the day it became law.
 Most recently, the state amended and reinterpreted several statutes and regulations concerning what constitutes Texas Cost of Goods Sold as it pertains to the margin tax computation.

 Texas was auditing our client’s Franchise Tax Reports for multiple tax periods, some of which overlapped with tax years being audited by the Internal Revenue Service (IRS).
 The Texas audit resulted in an assessment of approximately $1.5 million in additional tax and interest related to its original filing positions.
 In addition, it was responsible for reporting federal changes to Texas once the IRS audit finalized and the Revenue Agent Report was issued.

 Selected for its significant expertise in Texas Franchise Tax audits, DMA was tasked with reviewing the Texas audit reports for accuracy, and uncovering potential opportunities for assessment reduction.
 DMA utilized its unique multi-team approach, bringing together a highly-skilled team of Revenue Agent Report (RAR) compliance specialists and tax minimization experts, to thoroughly review the audit assessment and incorporate the impact of the federal adjustments.